otrv4/otrv4/architecture-decisions/005-mix-key.md

 We’ve decide to use a 3072-bit key produced by:

 1. a DH function which takes as an argument the other party’s exponent through a data message to produce mix key.
 2. a KDF (SHA3-256) which uses the previous mix key to produce a new one.

 The DH function will run every n = 3 times because:

-1. It is a small number so a particular key can only be compromised for a maximum of 2 \* n ratchets.
+1. It is a small number so a particular key can only be compromised for a maximum of 2 * n ratchets.
 This means that the maximum ratchets that will use the mix key or a key derived from the mix key is 6.
 2. The benefit of using an odd number is for simplicity of implementation.
 With an odd number, both Alice and Bob can generate a new public and secret key at the same time as sending the public key and compute a new mix key from a DH function.
 However, with an even number, Alice would need to generate and send a key in a different ratchet to the one where the public key would be used.
    This happens because the public key would only be used in a mix key computed from a new DH function on even numbers of ratchet_ids so only Bob would be the sender at these times.

-From the IETF paper, RFC 3526 [\[4\]](#references):
+The group used for this key is the one assigned with id 15 in the IETF paper, RFC 3526 [\[4\]](#references):

-* Prime is: 2^3072 - 2^3008 - 1 + 2^64 * { [2^2942 pi] + 1690314 }
+* Prime is:
+  2^3072 - 2^3008 - 1 + 2^64 * (integer_part_of(2^2942 * π) + 1690314)
 * Hex value:

   ```
   FFFFFFFF FFFFFFFF C90FDAA2 2168C234 C4C6628B 80DC1CD1
   29024E08 8A67CC74 020BBEA6 3B139B22 514A0879 8E3404DD